siffiejoe/lua-bitexpr/README.md

 print( X" 5<<1 "() )  --> left shift, prints 10
 ```

-Operator preference is the same as in C, and you can use parentheses
+Operator precedence is the same as in C, and you can use parentheses
 for grouping.

 ```lua